Drug abuse is continued misuse of drugs even when faced with drug-related job, legal, health, or family difficulties.

 - Methamphetamine (crystal meth, speed)

-- Prescription medicine that is used improperly, such as narcotic pain relievers, amphetamines, sleeping pills, or anti-anxiety medicine
+- Prescription medications that are used improperly, such as opioid pain relievers, amphetamines, sleeping pills, or anti-anxiety drugs

 The addictive potential of each drug is different.